 The no-brainer if you’re looking for the best value

 If you’re planning to spend the majority of your holiday exploring destinations, checking out the ship and not so much time in your room, then Inside Staterooms provide excellent overall value whilst still remaining comfortable and cosy.
 They can be well worth the trade off if you’re an active cruiser on a budget.
 You will get the choice of a double bed or two singles and for families most lines provide interlocking rooms where you can walk from room to room.
-Royal Caribbean now have virtual windows in their Inside Staterooms, which give you’s you the ocean view feel!
+Royal Caribbean now have virtual windows in their Inside Staterooms, which give you the ocean view feel!

 What it says on the tin – a room with a view